 The following are the list of available SSRS Report Items, along with a small description:

 - Data Bar: This SSRS Report Item commonly used inside the Matrix or a Table.
 You can use this report item to visualize the High-level Data using bars.
-Please refer to Data Bars in SSRS to understand the steps involved in configuring the Indicator inside a Table.
+Please refer to Data Bars to understand the steps involved in configuring the Indicator inside a Table.

 - Gauge: We use this report item mostly to visualize the KPIs.
-Please refer to Gauges in SSRS to see the steps involved in configuring the Radial Gauges and Linear Gauges article for Linear gauges.
+Please refer to Gauges to see the steps involved in configuring the Radial Gauges and Linear Gauges article for Linear gauges.

 - Image: The Image report item is handy to display the Product Pictures, Company Logo, or any custom image into the report designer.
-Please refer to How to Display Images in SSRS report article to know the steps involved in inserting an image into the Report.
+Please refer to How to Display Images in a report article to know the steps involved in inserting an image into the Report.

 - Indicator: This SSRS Report Item used inside the Matrix or a Table.
 Using an Expression, we can change the indicator colors as per our requirements.
-Please refer to Indicators in SSRS article to see the steps in configuring the Indicator inside a Table.
+Please refer to Indicators article to see the steps in configuring the Indicator inside a Table.